tkellehe/boostc/README.md

 # template
 Provides compile time decisions to create _C++_ like std template structures.
-It is a parameter pack of a standard order such that the type, type info, iterator calls, reverse iterator calls, and allocator calls can be accessed.
+It is a ctuples of a standard order such that the type, type info, iterator calls, reverse iterator calls, and allocator calls can be accessed.
 This allows for more complex structures with a simpler interface.

 ```c